Alliance Furnace

 The Alliance Furnace, also known as Jacob's Creek Furnace and the Alliance Iron Works, is an historic iron furnace, which is located in Perry Township, Fayette County, Pennsylvania.
+It was part of the first large-scale ironworks west of the Appalachian Mountains.

-It was added to the National Register of Historic Places in 1991.
+The Alliance Furnace was added to the National Register of Historic Places in 1991.

 History and architectural features

 Built in 1789, the Alliance Furnace is a stone structure measuring twenty-five feet square by fifteen feet high.
+It was built as a blast furnace, placed in blast in 1792 and closed in 1802.
+It produced bar iron, weights, kettles, and smoothing irons, along with military ordnance for Fort Pitt during the Northwest Indian War.